MartmatiX/e7AutoBookmarkPurchase/README.md

 Prerequisites:
   1. Python
   2. PyCharm or any IDE
+  3. OpenCV
-  3. Epic Seven on PC running in BlueStacsk
+  4. Epic Seven on PC running in BlueStacsk

 Recommendations:
   1. Epic Seven HD pack downloaded